1996 True Value 200: Race Report

-Lapping consistently into the 165 mph range, and taking half a second off Sharp per lap in average, Stewart was comfortably heading to an undisputed victory, and was seconds away from gaining a third lap on the field.
-The only concern for Team Menard was knowing when to make the last pit stop without running out of fuel.
-With 18 laps to go, while Team Menard was preparing for the pit stop, Stewart's car sustained an electrical failure coming out of turn 2, and he pitted afterwards, but the car shut down in the pits.
+Stewart was comfortably heading to an undisputed victory, seconds away from gaining a third lap on the field.
+He was lapping consistently in the 165 mph range, and half a second faster than Sharp on average.
+The only concern for Team Menard was to decide when to make the last pit stop without running him out of fuel.
+With 18 laps to go, while his team was preparing for the pit stop, Stewart's car sustained an electrical failure coming out of turn 2.
+He pitted afterwards, but the car shut down in the pits.
 Every attempt to revive the engine was futile, forcing Stewart to retire.
-Sharp inherited the lead and, with all his rivals having dropped out, the Foyt driver had a 20 seconds lead over Mike Groff.
-Sharp, however, was nursing the car, as his team feared being too short on fuel to make it to the finish without an additional pit stop.
+Sharp inherited the lead and, as all of his rivals had dropped out, he had a 20 seconds lead over Mike Groff.
+Sharp, however, was nursing the car, as the team suspected they were too short on fuel to make it to the finish without an additional pit stop.

 While allowing both Michele Alboreto and Buzz Calkins to unlap themselves, Sharp maintained the gap and went on to achieve his first Indy car win, which was also a first for the Lola chassis and Goodyear tires in the IRL, the first for A. J. Foyt's team since his last as a driver at the 1981 Pocono 500, and the second by any Foyt's driver after Jim McElreath's victory at the 1970 Ontario 500.
 Buzz Calkins passed Michele Alboreto with nine laps to go and held off a late charge to finish second, as Groff fell to fourth after pitting for a splash with 6 laps to go.
 Also, Davey Hamilton –fifth– and Marco Greco –seventh– got their first top-10 finish.
 Further behind, Eliseo Salazar lost several laps with fuel issues, and Eddie Cheever's first race as a driver-owner, having run as high as seventh, was soon ruined by brakes and engine problems.